Free Breakfast for Children: Survival Programs

-Women's Roles and Contributions to the Free Breakfast Program
+Women's roles and contributions

 Flier picturing and promoting the Black Panther Party Free Food Program, specifically at the Black Community Survival Conference.
 March 1972.

-The Black Panther Party began as a predominantly male organization but came to include large numbers of women who joined the party who in many instances held crucial and defining roles within the structure and power of the Black Panther Party Organisation, with some stating "the Panther women basically ran the headquarters".
+The Black Panther Party began as a predominantly male organization but came to include large numbers of women who joined the party who in many instances held crucial and defining roles within the structure and power of the Black Panther Party Organization, with some stating "the Panther women basically ran the headquarters".

-Despite this however, gender roles still formed a very key issue within the Black Panther Party, among both male and female leaders and members of the party due to the gender roles and cultural stereotypes they themselves had internalised growing up within the United States, which affected the way they saw themselves and, in the case of males, the roles they thought that women should occupy within the party which fell largely along the roles of caretaking, cleaning, and cooking.
+Despite this however, gender roles still formed a very key issue within the Black Panther Party, among both male and female leaders and members of the party due to the gender roles and cultural stereotypes they themselves had internalized growing up within the United States, which affected the way they saw themselves and, in the case of males, the roles they thought that women should occupy within the party which fell largely along the roles of caretaking, cleaning, and cooking.

-Although there was support among the public for the armed protection of black communities, the larger struggle of supporting the public was one that caused some dissention, but due to efforts of female Panther members such as Cleo Silver, eventually led to a shift in strategy and resources as the party moved away from solely supporting the idea of a swift overthrow of the existing power structure, and instead towards a dual strategy where the needs of the public were met and served as an opportunity to teach by example the message of the Black Panther Party.
+Although there was support among the public for the armed protection of black communities, the larger struggle of supporting the public was one that caused some dissent, but due to efforts of female Panther members such as Cleo Silver, eventually led to a shift in strategy and resources as the party moved away from solely supporting the idea of a swift overthrow of the existing power structure, and instead towards a dual strategy where the needs of the public were met and served as an opportunity to teach by example the message of the Black Panther Party.
 This was due to the fact that through canvassing of members of the public, female Panthers had discovered that their communities were concerned about security but also about day-to-day issues such as housing, food, and education, with breakfast being a key issue.

 Panther Minister of Information Eldridge Cleaver, placing importance on the aspect of armed struggle and activities which were considered to be more masculine, had called the breakfast program a "sissy program" while visiting the office in New York.
 However, these views were rejected by, among other male members of the Black Panther Party, chairman Bobby Seale.
 In reply to Cleaver, Seale eventually convinced Cleaver to shift from armed struggle to community programs :

 That's some one-dimension thinking, man.
 Voter registration and community programs unify the people, Eldridge.
 I'm here trying to organize people in opposition to the racist power structure fuckin’ over everybody and you're here trying to be some macho dude with these kids, these young women, and these men out there because you've been in a shootout.